saif-ullah0x/HomeoInventory/README-AI-LEARNING-ASSISTANT.md

 # 🧠 AI-Enhanced Remedy Learning Assistant

 ## Overview
-The AI-Enhanced Remedy Learning Assistant is a beautiful popup interface for your HomeoInvent app that provides comprehensive learning about 50+ common homeopathic remedies with interactive quizzes.
-The popup appears above all elements (buttons, wisdom box, medicines container) with the highest z-index priority, featuring stunning purple gradients, glassy effects, and proper scrolling without interfering with existing features.
+The AI-Enhanced Remedy Learning Assistant is now a dedicated tab in your HomeoInvent app that provides comprehensive learning about 50+ common homeopathic remedies with interactive quizzes.
+This implementation solves all interface issues by creating a separate, fully independent tab accessible via the "Learn" button, featuring stunning purple gradients, glassy effects, and seamless navigation between learning and quiz sections.

 ## ✨ Visual Design Features